Webdev-Ishan/PrimeRide/README.md

 ## API Documentation

-### Endpoint: `POST /register`
+### 1. Endpoint: `POST /register`

 #### Description
-Registers a new user by validating the provided data, hashing the password, and generating an authentication token.
+Registers a new user with the provided details and returns an authentication token upon success.

 #### Request Body
 ```json